boardgameio/boardgame.io/docs/immutability.md

 In fact, returning something while also mutating `G` is considered an error.

-!> `ctx` is a read-only object, so you should never modify it.
+!> `ctx` is a read-only object and is never modified in either style.

 #### Invalid moves